Edin2021/weather-app/README.md

 # Weather App

+The main criteria were to use the proper API to accurately show the weather forecast, either based on the current location or a user-selected location, with also the aspect of two different layouts and a plethora of different looks depending on the weather cast at hand.

-This application, as the name suggests, displays weather data to the user with custom backgrounds for both day and night based on the current weather condition for a selected location.
-The first location selected will be the user's location.
-For other locations, a search is available with suggestions based on the user's input.
-The user can see the current temperature, weather condition, 3-day forecast, a 9-hour forecast, user can change temperature units as well as choose between two layouts.
+Custom backgrounds for both day and night based on the current condition.
+The first location selected will be user based.
+A search is available with autosuggestions.
+The user can see the current temperature, a 3-day forecast, and a 9-hour forecast, change the units and choose between layouts.

 ## [Website Link](https://weather-app-web.pages.dev/)